Kibnet/PDFAnnotator/.qoder/repowiki/en/content/Core Services/Preset Service.md

 - **Extraction Presets**: Define rectangular regions (X0, Y0, X1, Y1 coordinates) for text extraction from PDF pages
 - **Annotation Presets**: Store text positioning, font settings, color information, and rotation angles for PDF annotations

+This update extends the PresetService with full CRUD (Create, Read, Update, Delete) operations by adding DeleteExtractionPresetAsync and RenameExtractionPresetAsync methods, allowing users to manage their extraction presets more comprehensively.

 ## Service Architecture

 The Preset Service follows a clean architecture pattern with clear separation of concerns: